B2C is an acronym for "business-to-consumer." A B2C business is one that sells products or services directly to the consumer.

 The B2C Challenge

-The challenge of the business-to-consumer model is that businesses need to maintain a steady sales steam in order to stay viable.
+The challenge of the business-to-consumer model is that businesses need to maintain a steady sales steam to stay viable.
 When the economy gets tough, consumers may make changes in their spending, and that can affect a B2C business.
-While a cut back on consumer spending can also affect the B2B model (because businesses often require goods and services to stay in business) the impact is greater when it comes to a B2C business.
-For example, businesses always need marketing, and therefore companies that provide marketing services to a large client roster, have a better chance of survival.
+While a cutback on consumer spending can also affect the B2B model (because businesses often require goods and services to stay in business), the impact is greater when it comes to a B2C business.
+For example, businesses always need marketing, and therefore companies that provide marketing services to a large client roster have a better chance of survival.

 Examples of the B2C Model

 B2C businesses include, but are not limited to, the following: